bradrn/brassica/ARCHITECTURE.md

 (Well, C++ really, but it works the same way given that C++ is a near-superset of C.)
 Broadly speaking, three methods are available to accomplish this: interprocess communication, dynamic linking and static linking.
-The first can be brittle and the second is unavailable on Windows, so this component is built as a static library to be linked into C.
+The first can be brittle, leaving the second and third as options.

+On Windows, dynamic linking is unavailable, so this component is built as a static library to be linked into C.
 This is accomplished using GHC options `-stubdir stub -o brassica-interop.a -static -optl-static -staticlib`.
 (Explanation: `-stubdir stub` places stub header files in a directory `stub`, `-o brassica-interop.a` names the output static library,